robcarver17/pysystemtrade/docs/userguide.md

 ### Adding the trading rule to a configuration

-We can eithier modify the YAML file or the configuration object we've already loaded into memory.
+We can either modify the YAML file or the configuration object we've already loaded into memory.
 See ['changing backtest parameters'](change_backtest_parameters) for more details.
 If you want to use a YAML file you need to first save the function into a .py module, so it can be referenced by a string (we can also use this method for a config object in memory).

 For example the rule imported like this: